 In today’s post: No bake pumpkin cheesecake comes together in minutes and tastes absolutely amazing!
 Make it even better with a simple gingersnap crust.

 Pumpkin pie is NOT my favorite thing.
 It’s not even close to my favorite thing.
-In fact, there probably wouldn’t even be a pumpkin pie at any of our holiday celebrations if it weren’t for the fact that my mother-in-law saves the day by bringing one every year.
+In fact, there probably wouldn’t even be a pumpkin pie at our Thanksgiving dinner if it weren’t for the fact that my mother-in-law saves the day by bringing one every year.

 Now how about a no bake pumpkin cheesecake?
 That I can get behind!
-This puppy is light and creamy and smooth, with plenty of pumpkin pie spice and fall flavor.
+This puppy is light and creamy with a smooth texture, with plenty of pumpkin pie spice and fall flavor.
 Plus it sits in a homemade gingersnap crust, which is almost the star of the show all on it’s own.
 And since it’s a no bake cheesecake, you can make it in minutes without turning on your oven.

 My husband eats all the filling first so he can save the crust to eat last.
 The crust really is that good.
 And both the crust and the filling are ridiculously simple to make!
 It’s only going to take about 20 minutes to make this no bake pumpkin cheesecake.
 The hard part is letting it chill for a couple of hours before you dig in.